Summit OpnForum Europe Homepage

 Closing Plenary

 This session will offer closing remarks for the day from selected speakers.
-More details will be announced shortly.

 Basil Cousins Award